mrzl/JISCAggregator/README.md

 Parser interface, which gives the base structure for adding hundreds of sources.

 ##### Persistency
-At this point there is no proper persistent backup of the aggregated event entries, as it turned out to be a very sensitive task, that can not be satisfiable achieved in the time frame for this prototype.
-When the data of events is saved in a database and the software updates the database on a specific interval, it is important to develop a system to manage outdated and new events.
+At this point, the persistency of the aggregated events, is being kept on a very minimal level, the events are simply exported into a html page for display.
+Creating a proper persistent system that stores events in a database, the future of this project needs to be sketched out with more detail.
+Storing data over and over again in a database turned out to be a sensitive task that went out of scope of this prototype.
+Some of the problems of keeping an database of aggregated events up to date are sketchd out in the following:
+1. Whenever the databse is being 'refreshed' ( meaning, all sources are being aggregated for new events ) the current state of the database needs to be compared with the 'new' event set, skipping duplicates.
+2. While skipping duplicates is important, but at the same time, possible updates of the events need to be integrated into the excisting event instance.
+This merge of data is highly sensitive and needs to be tested extensively.
+3. The databse system needs to be flexible in order to add more fields of information for each event type and be fast to access/write.

 ##### Maintenance
 The more event sources are added, the more needs to be maintained.
 Imagining the future, where dozens of sources